 This article focuses on intussusception in children.

 Intussusception is caused by part of the intestine being pulled inward into itself.

 The pressure created by the walls of the intestine pressing together causes:

 Intussusception can block the passage of food through the intestine.
 If the blood supply is cut off, the segment of intestine pulled inside can die.
 Heavy bleeding may also occur.
 If a hole develops, infection,

 , and can take place very rapidly.

-Intussusception can affect both children and adults, although most cases occur in children ages 6 months - 2 years.
+Intussusception can affect both children and adults.
+However, most cases occur in children ages 6 months - 2 years.
 It affects boys four times as often as girls.

-The first sign of intussusception is usually sudden, loud crying caused by abdominal pain.
+The first sign of intussusception is very often sudden, loud crying caused by abdominal pain.
 The pain is colicky and not continuous (intermittent), but it comes back often.
 The pain will get stronger and last longer each time it returns.